ArthurSudbrackIbarra/cloney-documentation/docs/getting-started.md

     7. **Verify Installation:** Open a new command prompt window, type `cloney`, and press Enter.
 If you see Cloney's command-line interface information, you have successfully added it to your PATH.

-=== "Linux and macOS"
+=== "Linux and macOS :material-linux: :simple-apple:"

     1. **Unzip the Downloaded File:** Open a terminal window, navigate to the directory where you downloaded Cloney, and use the `unzip` command to extract the contents of the downloaded zip file.

         ```bash
-        unzip cloney-linux-amd64.zip # Change the filename as needed
+        unzip cloney-linux-amd64.zip # Change the filename as needed.
         ```

     1. **Edit Your Shell Profile:** Depending on your shell (bash, zsh, etc.), open the appropriate shell profile configuration file.